Enabling and managing custom domains for your Amazon Lightsail container services

 Before you get started, you need to create a Lightsail container service.
 For more information, see Creating Amazon Lightsail container services.

 You also should have created and validated an SSL/TLS certificate for your container service.
-For more information, see Creating SSL/TLS certificates for your Amazon Lightsail container services and Validating SSL/TLS certificates for your Amazon Lightsail container services.
+For more information, see Create container service SSL/TLS certificates and Validate container service SSL/TLS certificates.

 View custom domains for a container service